Toast — Smart UI JavaScript API

 "null"

-<smart-toast icon-class='material-icons'></smart-toast>
+<smart-toast icon-class="material-icons"></smart-toast>

-const toast = document.querySelector('smart-toast');
+const el = document.querySelector('smart-toast');

-const toast = document.querySelector('smart-toast');
+const el = document.querySelector('smart-toast');

-let iconClass = toast.iconClass;
+const iconClass = el.iconClass;

 Allows you to add one or more custom CSS classes to Toast items by specifying class names separated with spaces.
 This enables you to style individual Toasts using predefined classes from third-party CSS frameworks (such as Bootstrap), or your own custom styles, for greater flexibility and consistency in appearance.